October 3, 2022

 It’s been 13 weeks since Russia invaded Ukraine, and the war continues.
 As soon as the invasion began, Kidsave shifted all our efforts towards rescue and evacuation and providing humanitarian aid.
 Since February 24, Kidsave has rescued 18,846 people—orphans, women and children, and those who are elderly or disabled—and has delivered over 230 tons of humanitarian aid.

 While our team has been very fortunate to remain safe during this dangerous time, they have encountered many tragedies as they travel in and out of active combat zones.
-Chris, an American Kidsave volunteer with a medical background, met with the Angels of Hope and conducted a CPR training course with them.
+Chris, an American Kidsave volunteer with a medical background, met with the Angels of Hope and conducted a combat medic first aid training course with them.
 The team was extremely engaged in the training and grateful for Chris’s teaching.

 With so many cities under siege and Russian checkpoints established on most major roadways, it has become increasingly difficult to travel in Ukraine and to get food and supplies to the people.
 Our Angels of Hope—a team that started as three dedicated Kidsave team members and has grown into a team of over 100 volunteers—have been working with other organizations and Kidsave volunteers in Poland to secure and deliver food, but they need your help.
 Please continue to give.